 Application procedure for Graduate Student Travel Award

-The student shall provide five copies of the application (an original and four photocopies) and forward them to the Chair of the CPS Awards Committee by a specified time before the CPS annual meeting.
+The student shall email the application to the Chair of the CPS Awards Committee by a specified time before the CPS annual meeting.

 The student must be registered in a Master’s level or PhD degree program at the time of application and undertake a research project in the area of plant pathology.